 GT: Where else can business owners find information about virtual assistants?

 My initial interest in the virtual assistant industry came about because I was a service provider experiencing that side of the business.
-But as the forums grew and my experience as a business owner changed to include outsourcing, I began to see things from the client’s perspective as well.
-I’ve contracted a number of virtual assistants myself, and I use that experience in the Virtual Assistant Information blog.
+But as the forums grew and my experience as a business owner changed to include outsourcing, I began to see things from the client’s perspective.
+I’ve contracted several virtual assistants myself, and I use that experience in the Virtual Assistant Information blog.
 I ‘evangelize’ the VA industry and teach clients how to find, hire, and work with VAs.

 I’ve also put out a short ebook through the blog.
 It’s called The Smart Business Owner’s Guide to Virtual Assistance – How to Find, Hire, and Work with a Professional Virtual Assistant.
 It is a 48-page guide to successful outsourcing.
 It teaches those new to the idea of using virtual assistance: